kevinveenbirkenbach/cymais/docs/vision/Company_Vision.md

 - Build resilient digital ecosystems in uncertain times

 ### Long-Term Goal
-We want to establish CyMaIS as the leading European and global alternative to centralized cloud platforms — open, modular, and self-sovereign.
+We want to establish Infinito.Nexus as the leading European and global alternative to centralized cloud platforms — open, modular, and self-sovereign.

 Our vision is a future where every person and organization owns their infrastructure — free from control, censorship, and vendor lock-ins.

 ---

-> *CyMaIS — Empowering a Sovereign Digital Future.*
+> *Infinito.Nexus — Empowering a Sovereign Digital Future.*